oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 these practices. {{RFC8252}} makes specific recommendations for how to securely implement OAuth clients in native applications, including incorporating additional OAuth extensions where needed.

-This specification, OAuth 2.0 for Browser-Based Apps, addresses the similarities between implementing OAuth clients as native apps and browser-based apps, but also highlights how the security properties of browser-based applications are vastly different than those of native applications.
+This specification, OAuth 2.0 for Browser-Based Applications, addresses the similarities between implementing OAuth clients as native applications and browser-based applications, but also highlights how the security properties of browser-based applications are vastly different than those of native applications.
 This document is primarily focused on OAuth, except where OpenID Connect provides additional considerations.

 Many of these recommendations are derived from the OAuth 2.0 Security Best Current Practice
-{{oauth-security-topics}} and browser-based apps are expected to follow those recommendations as well.
+{{oauth-security-topics}} and browser-based applications are expected to follow those recommendations as well.
 This document expands on and further restricts various recommendations given in {{oauth-security-topics}}.